January 22, 2026

 What This Means for Scaling Logistics Operations

 • Preserved institutional knowledge: Supervisors’ judgment encodes into policies and exceptions.
-Performance stabilizes even with team changes or new sites.

 A Note on Change Management